top of page

 The Rabbinic community in Crimea dates back to the 11th century or so, founded by Byzantine Jews fleeing the crusades, and expanding greatly in the 15th and 16th centuries with Sephardic influx.
 The age of Krymchak as a distinct language, though, is under some dispute.
 What is certain is that the term “Krymchak” dates to no earlier than the nineteenth century, after the Russian conquest of Crimea, and was first used to distinguish the Crimean Rabbinate community from its Ashkenazi neighbors.

 The majority of written Krymchak texts fall into a few categories: some older liturgical texts (like this Haggadah published in 1904) and religious poetry, and family journals known as jönk or džönk, which held a miscellaneous selection of texts, stories, and personal accounts, and would be passed down from father to eldest son.
+Some researchers have been able to document recipes in Krymchak as well.

 Names of language: